keeganpaleshi/RMTest/readme.txt

 ```

 `plot_time_series` takes its half-life values from the `time_fit` section.
-When these keys are omitted, `hl_Po214` and `hl_Po218` default to the radon half-life (~3.8 days or about `3.28e5` s). `hl_Po210` falls back to the Po‑210 half-life (≈138 days).
+When these keys are omitted, `hl_Po214` and `hl_Po218` default to the Po‑210 half-life (≈138 days or about `1.2e7` s). `hl_Po210` falls back to the same value.
 Specify them to use other values.
 These custom half-lives control the decay model drawn over the time-series histogram.
 The same values are used in the `time_fit` routine itself, so changing
 `hl_Po214` or `hl_Po218` affects both the unbinned fit and the overlay in
 `plot_time_series`.
-For monitoring that spans multiple days you may set
+For monitoring that spans multiple days you may still
-them to the radon half-life (~3.8 days) to match the slowly varying
+set them to the radon half-life (~3.8 days) if that better matches the
-radon activity.
+expected activity trend.

 `sig_N0_Po214` and `sig_N0_Po218` set the uncertainty on the prior for the
 initial activity `N0` when no baseline range is provided.
 Without a baseline,